Latest From Our Articles

 • Light that can be seen

-• High-frequency waves are powerful enough to harm cells, lower antioxidant levels, and are known carcinogens.
+• High-frequency waves are powerful enough to harm cells, can lower antioxidant levels, and are known carcinogens.
 Ionizing radiation is produced at these frequencies, which can disrupt chemical bonds and remove electrons from atoms.

 The following are examples of high-frequency EMF sources: